Switched from Windows to Mac: Here’s how the keyboards are different

 Command + Option + D – Show or hide macOS’ Dock from the majority of the applications

-The Mac’s keyboard offers a smooth and satisfying feel to users when using it.
+The Mac’s keyboard offers users a smooth and satisfying feel when using it.
 Besides having a charming physical appeal, Mac’s keyboard also offers numerous varieties of shortcuts and functionalities.
 If you have recently switched to a Mac from a Windows PC, you can refer to this Mac keyboard guide to simplify understanding the differences between the two keyboards.

 Sources: